overflocat/Object-Detection-and-Image-Processing-for-Visual-Content-Creation/index.md

 To solve the problems above, the pre-trained model needs to be find-tuned on the user-specified dataset.
 When fine-tuning the model, the whole model will be initialized with the weights from the pre-trained model, but the final classification layer will be removed and new classification layers with specified number of neurons (which is corresponding to the number of classes in the user-specified dataset) are attached.
 Then the new model will be continued training on the new dataset.
 With the knowledge learned in the pre-trained model, the new model will converge faster on the new dataset.

-To find-tune Mask R-CNN, I followed a cascaded process: Firstly only the RPN, the bounding box regression and classification branch, and the mask generator branch will be tuned, and all variables in the backbone network will be froze.
+To find-tune Mask R-CNN, I followed a cascaded process: firstly only the RPN, the bounding box regression and classification branch, and the mask generator branch will be tuned, and all variables in the backbone network will be froze.
 Next, some layers in the backbone network will be freed and also be tuned.
-It is like a cascaded process of several stages and this could provide better performance in practice.
+It is like a cascaded process of several stages, and this could provide better performance in practice.

 ## Image Processing Methods

 I apply four different kinds of image processing methods: color splash, blurring, pixelation and style-transfer.
-Color splash, blurring and pixelation will commonly be regarded as *traditional* methods, while style-transfer is also a technique utilize neural network.
+Color splash, blurring and pixelation will commonly be regarded as *traditional* methods, while style-transfer is also a technique utilizing neural network.
 I will introduce them respectively in the following sections.

 ### Color Splash, Pixelation and Blurring